 - Then the name of the production company is to be finalized.
 For that, Form INC – 1 to the Registrar of Companies (ROC) is to be filed by giving 6 names in the order of preference along with the significance of the names.
 The name shall have the words PRODUCER COMPANY at the end.

 - After the name is approved by the ROC, the following documents are to be prepared:

-- The directors will give their consent to act in the Form DIR – 2 and details in DIR – 8
+- The directors will give their consent to act in Form DIR – 2 and details in DIR – 8.

 This form of establishment promotes the primary producer who is in a low-income group to optimize their income with collective bargaining and by selling the products directly to consumers.